gangdong/gangdong.github.io/_posts/2020-01-09-Fingerprint-implementation-android8.markdown

 [hardware.h]({{site.url}}/daviddong.github.io/assets/docs/hardware.h})|root/hardware/libhardware/include/hardware/hardware.h
 [hardware.c]({{site.url}}/daviddong.github.io/assets/docs/hardware.c)|root/hardware/libhardware/hardware.c

+### fingerprint framework in Android 8.0
 Above is the fingerprint framework of Android 7.0, however in Android 8.0 and later versions, Android has updated the framework and introduced a set of language called HIDL to define the interface between framework and HAL.

 Let's see the difference.

 ![hidl](https://gangdong.github.io/daviddong.github.io/assets/image/android-fingerprint-framework-android8-diff.png)

-Android 8.0 add a /interface in the hardware directory, which includes all HIDL related files for hardware module.
+Android 8.0 add a sub-directory /interface in the /hardware directory, which includes all HIDL files for hardware module.

 Android 8.0 removed Fingerprintd, instead, FingerprintService accesses HAL by calling HIDL.

-We can find the change of the getFingerprintDaemon() method.
+We can find the change in getFingerprintDaemon() method.

 In Android 7.0
 ```java
 mDaemon = IFingerprintDaemon.Stub.asInterface(ServiceManager.getService(FINGERPRINTD));
 ```
-while in Android 8.0, mDaemon is achieved from the service of IBiometricsFingerprint.
+While in Android 8.0, mDaemon is achieved from the service of IBiometricsFingerprint.
 ```java
 mDaemon = IBiometricsFingerprint.getService();
 ```
-IBiometricsFingerprint is a new HIDL interface which was introduced at Android 8.0. <br>
+IBiometricsFingerprint is a new fingerprint HIDL interface which was introduced at Android 8.0. <br>
 [IBiometricsFingerprint.hal]({{site.url}}/daviddong.github.io/assets/docs/IBiometricsFingerprint.hal)
-use HIDL language format defined a series standard fingerprint operation interface.
+use HIDL language format defined a series standard fingerprint operation interfaces.
 And [biometricsfingerprint.cpp]({{site.url}}/daviddong.github.io/assets/docs/BiometricsFingerprint.cpp) class realized the ibiometricsfingerprint interface.

-We may notice that the IBiometricsFingerprint returns a service for caller, actually there is a  file in the HIDL folder android.hardware.biometrics.fingerprint@2.1-service.rc, which will start
+We may notice that the IBiometricsFingerprint returns a service for caller, actually there is a  file in the HIDL sub-directory <br>
+[android.hardware.biometrics.fingerprint@2.1-service.rc]({{site.url}}/daviddong.github.io/assets/docs/android.hardware.biometrics.fingerprint@2.1-service.rc), which will start fps_hal service.

 ```
  service fps_hal /vendor/bin/hw/android.hardware.biometrics.fingerprint@2.1-service
     # "class hal" causes a race condition on some devices due to files created